pmorillon/pmorillon.github.io/_posts/2015-12-18-Create-a-persitent-database-service-on-Grid5000.markdown

 ## Conclusion

 Now you can use a persistent database during multiple experiments.
-Network performances are not optimal in this KVM configuration, but it's very simple to use.
+Network performances are not optimal in this KVM configuration, but it's very simple to use, without privileges.
-Currently we need to deploy a node with Kadeploy to start the VM, but in a near future, when production environment will be based on Debian 8 (Jessie), a simple `oarsub ./start_mysql_vm.sh` and the boot time of the virtual machine (few seconds) will be required.